-In order to commemorate the 30th anniversary of the Britannia coin series in 2017, the Royal Mint released a limited issue (only 850 coins!) of 1/4oz proof coins out of platinum with the Britannia image (same image as on the proof version of the Gold Britannia coins).
-These 2017 proof Platinum Britannias also feature an anniversary trident mintmark as a way to celebrate the 30-year anniversary.
+In order to commemorate the 30th anniversary of the Britannia coin series in 2017, the Royal Mint released a limited issue (only 850 coins!) of 1/4 oz proof coins out of platinum with the Britannia image (same image as on the proof version of the Gold and Silver Britannias).
+On such a special 2017 proof Platinum Britannia coin you will also find an anniversary trident mint mark.

-Whereas only proof Platinum Britannias had been issued in those earlier years, the bullion version of the British Platinum Britannias finally made its debut in 2018.
-Only the two denominations of 1 oz and 1/10 oz are issued as brilliant uncirculated coins for now but that could change quickly if their market introduction turns out to be successful.
+Whereas only proof versions of the British Platinum Britannia had been issued in those earlier years, the Platinum Britannia bullion coin finally made its debut in 2018.
+Only the two denominations of 1 oz and 1/10 oz are issued as brilliant uncirculated coins for now but that could change quickly if the market introduction of the Platinum Britannia turns out to be successful.
 The annual issue of 1/4 oz proof Platinum Britannia coins that began in 2017 has continued uninterrupted as well but the maximum mintage of these collectible coins has declined year after year since then.

-Mintage of the 1 oz and 1/10 oz Platinum Britannia coins is not capped and according to the current market demand.
+Mintage of the 1 oz and 1/10 oz Britannia platinum bullion coin is not capped and according to the current market demand.
 Annual mintage numbers of the 1/4 oz proof coins are strictly limited though.

 The British Gold Britannia page gives more information about the coins and allows you to compare current prices.

-The Royal Mint started issuing British Silver Britannia coins in 1997, but only as 1 oz proofs at first.
+The Royal Mint started issuing British Silver Britannia coins in 1997, but only as proofs at first.
 Brilliant uncirculated coins are minted since 1998.
 The coins were minted out of 95.8% fine silver until 2012.
 The silver purity was raised to 99.9% in 2013.
-Since then, brilliant uncirculated British Silver Britannias are minted according to market demand without an annual maximum mintage.
+Since then, brilliant uncirculated Silver Britannias are minted according to market demand without an annual maximum mintage.
 Just like the gold version, the coins display the standard design of a standing Britannia in most years.
 Proof coins display a different Britannia design each year since 2013.
-Many different denominations of the coins between 1/40 oz and 5 oz exist and some denominations are only available as proofs.
+Many different denominations of the coins between 1/40 oz and 2 kg exist and some denominations are only available as proofs.

 The British Silver Britannia page gives more information about the coins and allows you to compare current prices.